Melkeydev/go-blueprint/docs/docs/index.md

 │   ├── api/
 │   │   └── main.go               # Main file for starting the server.
 │   └── web/
-│       ├── assets/
+│       ├── styles/               # only for generating css will not be served public │       │   └── input.css         # Tailwind input file for compiling output.css with CLI when HTMX is used │       ├── assets/
 │       │   ├── css/
-│       │   │   ├── input.css     # Tailwind input file for compiling output.css with CLI when HTMX is used
 │       │   │   └── output.css    # Generated CSS file.
 │       │   └── js/
 │       │       └── htmx.min.js   # HTMX library for dynamic HTML content.